 Vlog scenes, dressed in private clothes to record, don't want the camera to be too conspicuous.

-Insta360 GO Ultra Available in black and white, there is no big logo on the product, so it doesn't look out of place even with casual clothes.
-I think the design is suitable for all genders.
+The Insta360 GO Ultra is available in black and white, and it doesn't have a prominent logo, so it won't look out of place even when paired with casual clothing.
+I think its design suits both genders.

 Sports scenes, slow motion time lapse will be recorded.

-On the other hand, only DJI Osmo Nano Capable of 4K 120fps shooting.
-Since it fits into a protective case, there is little risk of damage even if it is dropped in the middle of a shoot.
-I recommend the Osmo Nano for those who like to record slow motion or shoot in motion.
+On the other hand, only the DJI Osmo Nano can achieve 4K 120fps shooting.
+Since it can be housed in a protective case, there's virtually no risk of damage even if it's dropped during shooting.
+For those who enjoy recording slow motion or shooting in action scenes, I would recommend the Osmo Nano.

 Wide angle and low light performance requirements